realpython/python-guide/docs/scenarios/gui.rst

 wxPython
 --------
-wxPython is a GUI toolkit for the Python programming language.
+:program:`wxPython` is a GUI toolkit for the Python programming language.
 It allows Python programmers to create programs with a robust, highly functional graphical user interface, simply and easily.
 It is implemented as a Python extension module (native code) that wraps the popular wxWidgets cross platform